 A filet is buttery tender and very lean with subtle flavors, which is why it’s often served with sauces — so keep in mind that the ingredients in a sauce can matter more than the filet itself when it comes to pairing wine.
 But if the steak is relatively unadorned — or perhaps wrapped in bacon for a little fat and smokiness — then focus on a wine that won’t overshadow the meat itself.
 One great option is Marechel Foch Reserve from Banner Elk Winery, a medium-bodied, deeply colored red wine with aromas of dark fruit with medium tannins and wonderful acidity that will release the subtle beefiness of the filet.
 (If making a sauce to go with the beef, consider one made from this same wine, to reinforce the pairing.)

 Barbecue is serious (and seriously delicious) business in North Carolina, so a wine has to act right around it.
 And by barbecue, we of course mean smoky, pit-cooked pork, maybe served with a side of sticky ribs.
 Depending on one’s location within the state and the ’cue worldview of the pitmaster, that barbecue might come with a slightly sweet, slightly vinegary, tomato-based sauce.
-For that style of North Carolina barbecue, go for Traminette from Davesté Vineyards.
-This is a light-bodied white wine with bright acidity and spicy fruit character that can hold up to the high acid and spiciness of the barbecue sauce.
+For that style of North Carolina barbecue, go for Pinot Grigio from Davesté Vineyards.
+This is a light-bodied, fruit forward white wine that can hold up to the high acid and spiciness of the barbecue sauce.
 It also goes nicely with the roasted pork.
 Winner winner!

 Paired with Starbound